GraphQLGuide/book/text/bg.md

 We write tests so that we can have confidence that when write code, we’re not breaking things that used to work.
 We can cover most of our code (or more importantly, our use cases) with integration tests.
 Why not cover everything with unit tests?
 Because it would take forever to write all of them, and some of them would test implementation, so whenever we refactored, we would have to rewrite our tests.
 We can cover the same amount of code with fewer integration tests, because each test mocks fewer things and covers more code.
 We don’t cover everything with e2e tests because they would take forever to run—after clicking or submitting a form, the test runner has to wait for the animation to complete or the network request to finish, which in one test might just add up to seconds, but with a whole test suite could take minutes.
 And it would slow down development if we had to wait minutes to see if the change we just made broke anything.

 So the first thing we should do when writing tests is create integration tests to cover our important use cases.
 Then we can look at the code coverage and fill in the holes with more integration tests or with unit tests.
 How many e2e tests we write depends on how much of a difference there is between the integration and e2e environments.
 For full-stack tests, there might be a lot of differences between the integration test runner and an actual browser, so we should at least test the critical path (the most important user actions, for example in `twitter.com`’s case, logging in, posting a tweet, and scrolling the feed).
 For backend, where the integration tests include apollo server’s request pipeline, there’s not much difference between integration and e2e—in which case we can just do a couple tests that make sure the HTTP server runs and the connection to the database works.

+How we write tests depends on our *test runner*—the tool we use to run our testing code and report the results to us.
+For JavaScript unit and integration tests, we recommend [Jest](https://jestjs.io/), and for JS integration tests, we recommend [Cypress](https://www.cypress.io/).

 # Continuous integration